htmlfriendly/head/README.md

 So I'm ordering some fucking perfectly crispy rolled tacos and I'm on the rolled tacos page (saritas.com/rolled-tacos) and I can't decide what cheese I want.
 If I check the "fresco" cheese option the URL changes to (/rolled-tacos?cheese=fresco), although I check the "fresco" box and the URL changes, the content does not change.

 This means there are (4) URLs on saritas.com that have _the exact same content_ on them.
-Without a canonical tag Google's sitting there thinking, "why the fuck do these idiots (who make really good rolled tacos) have 4 fucking versions of the page, this seems like some spammy, duplicate content, bulshit dude".
+Without a canonical tag Google's sitting there thinking, "why the fuck do these idiots (who make really good rolled tacos) have 4 fucking versions of the page, this seems like some spammy, duplicate content, bullshit dude".

 Here's where a canonical tag can save the day.

-If you just set that fucking thing to `<<link rel="canonical" href="https://saritas.com/rolled-tacos"/>` Google now knows that you only have one real version of the page, and you avoid a duplicate content issue (Google hates that shit).
+If you just set that fucking thing to `<link rel="canonical" href="https://saritas.com/rolled-tacos">` Google now knows that you only have one real version of the page, and you avoid a duplicate content issue (Google hates that shit).

+## OG Tags (Open Graph Protocol)

+Want your site to kick ass when users share it on Facebook?
+Then pay close attention motherfucker.

+Open Graph Protocol simply let's sites like Facebook know what to display when someone shares the page.
+Don't overthink it, while they do more than that, just remember these are really fucking important to Facebook.

+Any idiot can find out if they're using these the right way by going to https://developers.facebook.com/tools/debug/ and plugging in a URL.
+If you have issues, this tool is going to let you know about them.

+`<meta property="og:site_name" content="Saritas Taco Shop">`

+Every company has a name, and that's what you put in this little fucker.
+If I'm Saritas Taco Shop, I'm going to put that shit right here.
+It **is not the name of your webpage, it's the name of your company/site as a whole**

+`<meta property="og:title" content="The Best Fucking Rolled Tacos You've Ever Had">`

+The OG Title is what get's displayed when someone shares one of your pages on Facebook.
+You're probably asking yourself, "why the fuck should this be different?".
+Think about this, if I'm optimizing a page for the search query "Rolled Tacos" I'd make my regular title tag `<title>Rolled Tacos</title>`, but who the fuck is going to click some boring shit like that.

+Here's where the OG Title tags can help you dominate on Facebook.

+Set that motherfucker to something like "The Best Fucking Rolled Tacos You've Ever Had" and get more likes, shares and people ultimately clicking the shit you share on Facebook.

+`<meta property="og:description" content="">`

+The OG Description tag is similar to the OG Title tag, if you want to have a more captivating title when your page is shared on Facebook.
+Write some catchy shit and put it in the tag.

+`<meta property="og:type" content="article">`

+The OG Type tag let's you specify what type of content the page contains.
+There are a few options here, but the two most common are "article" and "website".

+Let's say you own Saritas, and it has a blog attached to it.
+On blog pages you would set your OG Type to "article" (because it's a fucking article), every other page should have an OG Type of "website".

+`<meta property="og:url" content="https://saritas.com/rolled-tacos">`

+The OG URL is the little URL that gets displayed when your page gets shared on Facebook.
+It's best practice to have your OG URL match the actual URL of the page, AND match the canonical URL.

+It's IMPORTANT that this little fucker is an absolute URL (i.e. https://saritas.com/rolled-tacos NOT /rolled-tacos) or else that shit isn't going to please the Facebook gods.

+`<meta property="og:image" content="https://saritas.com/burritos.jpg">`

+Probably the most important OG tag is the OG Image tag.
+Set this to the image you want Facebook to display when a user shares your post.
+If you don't declare an OG Image, Facebook is going to sift through your page and choose any random fucking image.
+This could include your logo which is probably going to look like shit when stretched to 750 pixels.

+**The image you choose should be 1200px x 630px**

+### Special Facebook Tags

+`<meta property="fb:page_id" content="">`

+ `<meta property="fb:app_id" content="">`

+ ## Twitter Tags

+ `<meta name="twitter:site" content="@">`

+ `<meta property="twitter:account_id" content="">`

+ `<meta property="twitter:title" content="">`

+ `<meta property="twitter:description" content="">`

+`<meta property="twitter:card" content="summary_large_image">`

+`<meta property="twitter:image:src" content="ABSOLUTE URL">`

+`<meta property="twitter:creator" content="@">`